 Learn more about Apple Watch measurements here.

-In the heart rate monitor settings (Menu → Settings → Heart Rate Monitor), you can also connect your heart rate monitor.
+In the measurement device settings (Menu → Settings → Measurement Device), you can also connect your heart rate monitor.
 After Welltory performs its search, choose your device from the list.

 If you can't connect your heart rate monitor:

 Make sure that your HR monitor is not connected or paired with your phone via Bluetooth.
 If it is — disconnect or unpair it.
 You only have to check that your phone can find your Bluetooth device, but there is no need to connect or pair it directly with your smartphone.

 If you are an Android user, make sure that you've given Welltory permission to access your geolocation.
 It's necessary for a proper Bluetooth device connection.